Hill, Dodgers beat Phillies 8-0 to complete 3-game sweep

+LOS ANGELES (AP) — The Dodgers have a slew of good young players.
+Their nearly-40 trio can still come up big, too.

-LOS ANGELES (AP) — Rich Hill scattered three hits over seven innings, the Dodgers broke out with seven runs in the eighth inning, and Los Angeles Dodgers beat the Philadelphia Phillies 8-0 Sunday to complete a three-game sweep in a matchup of the National League’s top two teams.
+Rich Hill scattered three hits over seven innings, David Freese went 2 for 3 with a home run, and Russell Martin also went 2 for 3 in helping Los Angeles beat the Philadelphia Phillies 8-0 Sunday to complete a three-game sweep in a matchup of the National League’s top two teams.

 The West-leading Dodgers extended their winning streak to five with their seventh series sweep, improving the best home record in the major leagues to 25-7.

-East-leading Philadelphia has lost four in a row for the first time this season.
+East-leading Philadelphia lost four in a row for the first time this season and got swept for the first time.

+“We bumped up against a red-hot team,” Phillies manager Gabe Kapler said.
+“They outplayed us.”

 Andrew McCutchen singled leading off the sixth, and Cèsar Hernàndez doubled in the seventh for the Phillies’ other hits off Hill.

-David Freese homered for the second straight game, connecting in the seventh against Vince Velasquez (2-3).
+Freese homered for the second straight game, connecting in the seventh against Vince Velasquez (2-3).
 Freese entered in the fifth as a defensive replacement at first base and made a leaping, left-handed grab on a sharply hit liner by Bryce Harper that ended the eighth.

+“I’m 36 and just about done.
+I’m here for the ride,” Freese said.
+“I’m having a blast here and it’s not really about the 40-plus wins.
+I really love this group here and they treat me well.”

+Freese typically knows when he might enter a game but got pressed into action unexpectedly.

+“When you get bum-rushed, you’re not really ready,” he said.
+“My body was not ready.”

 Harper was hitless in four at-bats and was 2 for 12 in the series, dropping his average to .248.
-Hoskins went 2 for 11 and McCutchen was 2 for 12 over the three games.
+Rhys Hoskins went 2 for 11 and McCutchen was 2 for 12 over the three games.

-Los Angeles matched its highest-scoring inning this season.
+Los Angeles matched its highest-scoring inning this season when the Dodgers batted around in the eighth.
 Alex Verdugo and Freese had RBI singles.
-Chris Taylor drove in a run with a sacrifice bunt as another came home on a throwing error by pitcher Yacksel Rios.
+Chris Taylor drove in a run with a sacrifice bunt as Freese came home on a throwing error by pitcher Yacksel Rios, careening around third base and nearly falling down.
 Enriquè Hernàndez hit a sacrifice fly, and Joc Pederson had a two-run homer.

+“I didn’t fall?”
+Freese said, laughing.
+“I got 180 feet in me and after that I don’t know what’s going to happen.”

-Phillies starter Nick Pivetta gave up three hits over six innings, striking out a season-high nine and walking none.
+Phillies starter Nick Pivetta gave up three hits over a season-best six innings, striking out a season-high nine and walking none.

+“They’re a good team but we’re a really good team, too,” Pivetta said.
+“When we face them again down the stretch I expect a close series again.”

 TRAINER’S ROOM

-Dodgers: LHP Tony Cingrani (left shoulder impingement) will have arthroscopic surgery next week, likely ending his season. … 1B Matt Beaty left the game because of left hip tightness after the fourth inning. … 3B Justin Turner walked as a pinch hitter after missing three straight games with hamstring tightness
+Dodgers: LHP Tony Cingrani (left shoulder impingement) will have arthroscopic surgery next week, likely ending his season. … 1B Matt Beaty left the game because of left hip tightness after the fourth inning. … 3B Justin Turner walked as a pinch hitter after missing three straight games with hamstring tightness.

 PHILLIES TRADE FOR BRUCE